gchq/stroom-docs/HOWTOs/EventFeeds/ProcessingHowTo.md

 In this HOWTO we will transform the `<records>` XML structure into the _GCHQ Stroom Event Logging XML Schema_ form which is documented [here](https://github.com/gchq/event-logging-schema).

 The authoring of this xslt translation is outside the scope of this HOWTO, as is the use of the Stroom XML Schema.
-It is recommended that one reads up on [XSLT Conversion](../../user-guide/pipelines/xslt/README.md) and the [Stroom Event Logging XML Schema](https://github.com/gchq/event-logging-schema) and review the various samples found in the Stroom Context packs published, or the Pull Requests of https://github.com/gchq/stroom-content.
+It is recommended that one reads up on [XSLT Conversion](../../user-guide/pipelines/xslt/README.md) and the [Stroom Event Logging XML Schema](https://github.com/gchq/event-logging-schema) and review the various samples found in the Stroom Content packs published, or the Pull Requests of https://github.com/gchq/stroom-content.

 We will build the translation in steps.
 We enter an initial portion of our xslt transformation that just consumes the `Software` and `Version` key values and converts the `date` and `time` values (which are in UTC) into the `EventTime/TimeCreated` element.
 This code segment is